2021–22 NFL playoffs: NFC: San Francisco 49ers 13, Green Bay Packers 10

 After a 2-yard run by Jones and a long incompletion, Armstead sacked Rodgers for a 12-yard loss, forcing Green Bay to punt from their own 12-yard line.
 Defensive end Jordan Willis blocked the kick, knocking the ball straight up in the air and then into the turf, where safety Talanoa Hufanga scooped it up and ran 6 yards into the end zone to tie the score at 10–10 with 4:41 left on the clock.
 The ensuing Green Bay offensive drive followed with a penalty for having an ineligible receiver downfield, a 4-yard reception from Adams and two straight incompletions by Rodgers.
 Corey Bojorquez's 57-yard punt then gave the ball to San Francisco on their own 29-yard line with 3:20 remaining.

 Garoppolo started off the drive with a 14-yard completion to Samuel.
 Then after a 4-yard run by Mitchell ran the clock to the 2-minute warning, another pass to Samuel gained 14 yards to the Packers 41.
-Two Samuel runs brought up 3rd and 7, but then he picked up the first down with 9-yard carry to the Green Bay 29.
+Two Samuel runs brought up 3rd-and-7, but then he picked up the first down with 9-yard carry to the Green Bay 29.
 Two more running plays moved the ball to the 27, where Gould kicked a 45-yard field goal as time expired to give San Francisco the win.

 Samuel was the 49ers top star on offense with 142 all-purpose yards (10 carries for 39 yards, 3 receptions for 44 yards, 2 kick returns for 59 yards).
 Garoppolo completed 11 of 19 passes for 131 yards, with 1 interception.
 Armstead and defensive end Bosa both had 2 sacks, while Armstead also added 5 tackles (3 solo).
-Rodgers completed 20/29 passes for 225 yards.
+Rodgers, in his final playoff game as a Packer, completed 20/29 passes for 225 yards.
 Jones rushed for 41 yards and caught 9 passes for 129.
 Adams had 9 catches for 90 yards.